actions-marketplace-validations/windmill-labs_windmill-gh-action-deploy/README.md

 ## Quickstart

-The action below would, at merge on main, deploy a repo based on the content locatet under the root path `starter`.
+The action below would, at merge on main, deploy a repo based on the content located under the root path `starter`.
 It would deploy to the workspace `starter` using an api token stored as a secret.

 ```yaml